gruppe-adler/grad_meh/README.md

 Gruppe Adler Map Exporter (grad_meh) is an Arma 3 modification built on [intercept](https://github.com/intercept/intercept), which allows exporting Arma 3 maps.
 If you wonder what the `h` stands for you should check out [this pull request](https://github.com/gruppe-adler/grad_meh/pull/1).

 The aim of this project is not to generate finished map tiles for a [WMTS](https://en.wikipedia.org/wiki/Web_Map_Tile_Service), but to export all data that might be needed to generate such tiles or basically anything else.
-So the goal is to export everyting interesting about an Arma 3 map.
+So the goal is to export everything interesting about an Arma 3 map.
 What you do with that data is up to you.
 The use cases are only limited by your imagination (ﾉ◕ヮ◕)ﾉ*:・ﾟ✧

 The [output section](#Output) outlines what exactly is exported.